Our 2019 Annual Meeting will be held July 12-15, 2019 in Lisbon, Portugal at the InterContinental Lisbon, located on Rua Castilho.

 Please click HERE to view more information on the conference, such as information about our networking opportunities and general schedule.
 This site will be updated as planning progresses, so please check back often.

 The poster boards will be 0.96m (37.79 inches) wide by 1.45m (57.08 inches) high.
 This is the maximum size of the surface you will have to display your poster.
 The boards are oriented portrait-style, longer than wider.
+We recommend that you make your poster slightly smaller than the board dimensions, to ensure that you are able to use pins/tacks to affix the poster to the boards.

 Please use THIS LINK to make your reservations at the conference hotel.
 ISPP has arranged for a block of rooms at the InterContinental Lisbon on Rua Castilho at discounted rates starting at €145++/night for a single and €165++/night for a double (NB: doubles have only two twin beds).
 As of January 2019, the city occupancy tax has increased to 2 Euros per person, per night, with a maximum of 14 Euros per guest over the age of 13 years.
 Hotel reservations must be made by 15 MAY 2019 (EXTENDED!).